-Students who are members of the Reserve or National Guard and who are required to serve two weeks active duty each year will be permitted to do so.
+Students who are members of the Reserve or National Guard and who are required to serve active duty each year will be permitted to do so.
 In such cases, the student will be granted leave for the period of active duty.
-VA students will be terminated for the two week period and then re-enrolled upon their return.
-These students should advise the school of their military schedule at the beginning of the term their active duty tour is scheduled.
+VA students on active duty leave will be reported to VA following approved VA Once reporting procedures.
+These students should advise the college of their military schedule at the beginning of the term their active duty tour is scheduled.
 The student must provide the college with a copy of the official orders.